421D/Android_Projects/README.md

 ### Project Overview
 This is an **Android finance management application** developed using **Java** in **Android Studio**.
-The app allows users to view a list of financial items, add new entries, and manage displayed content.
-It features a **splash screen**, **data-driven main interface**, and interactive UI components.
+The app enables users to view, add, and manage financial items in a structured list.
+It integrates a **splash screen**, **data-driven main interface**, and an **interactive user interface** for real-time content updates.

 Key features:
-- Splash screen with a short launch animation/video
+- Launch splash screen with short animation or MP4 intro video
-- Main interface displays items with **image, title, and description** in a list
+- The main dashboard lists items with images, titles, and descriptions
-- Add new entries dynamically through input fields at the top of the main interface
+- Supports dynamic addition of new entries via input fields at the top of the main view
-- Local JSON-based data storage for content persistence
+- Utilises local JSON-based data storage for persistence and offline functionality